Akçaağıl Gölü: Driving the high-altitude glacial track in Rize

 Surface Unpaved / Natural mountain soil

-No. Although the track is used by local traffic, a high-clearance vehicle is mandatory.
 The road is entirely unpaved and the surface consists of natural mountain earth and loose stones.
-The primary mechanical challenge is picking a line that avoids the ruts caused by snowmelt and the sharp rocks that can puncture tires.
+It is a primitive cut into the mountain face.
 In several sections, the track is barely wide enough for one vehicle, with soft shoulders and steep unprotected drops on the downhill side.

-At 3,107 meters, the pass is totally impassable for more than half the year.
+Set high in the rugged Pontic Mountains, the road is totally impassable for more than half the year.
 Heavy snow blocks the route from October until late June.
 Even during the summer months, the road is subject to rapid weather changes.
-Sudden fog (common in the Pontic Alps) can reduce visibility to zero, and rain turns the natural soil of the track into a slippery mud film that severely reduces traction.
-Mechanical self-sufficiency is a requirement, as there are no services or mobile coverage along the 34.5 km journey.
+Sudden fog (common in the Pontic Alps) is common.
+The road is often saturated with water from melting snow patches even in mid-summer and it can be blocked anytime by rockfalls from the crags above.

 Pic: Doğanın Sırdaşları